danortega2014/numerical-optimization-of-likelihood-function-to-find-MLE-of-LAD-estimator/README.md

 # numerical-optimization-of-likelihood-function-to-find-MLE-of-LAD-estimator

 For econometrics, Maximum Likelihood Estimation is a very popular estimating technique, in which not all estimators have closed form solutions (meaning you can't solve it on a computer, you have to compute it!).
 Maximum likelihood estimates is the estimate which is the maximum of the likelihood of receiving a specific parameter estimate given the data.
 Meaning the data is most probable in the statistical model given a specific point in the parameter space of the model.
 The data is also assumed follow a certain statistical model.
- The example I am doing is the MLE of the LAD estimator.
-Which can be represented by this parametic model:
+ The example I am doing is the MLE of the Least-Absolute Deviation estimator.
+Which compared to OLS, LAD equally weights all samples and therefore is robust to outliers.
+MLE of the LAD estimator can be represented by this parametic model:

 ![image](https://user-images.githubusercontent.com/64437206/110543875-7d710f80-80f0-11eb-94bb-79b6772f9449.png)